Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Everest Base Camp Trek for Solo Travelers: Is It Safe and Possible?

-The Everest Base Camp trek is on nearly every adventurer's bucket list, but what if you’re going solo?
-Good news: Yes, it’s possible to do the EBC trek solo, but only with a guide, and for many, it’s a deeply rewarding experience.
+The Mt Everest Base Camp Trip is on nearly every adventurer's bucket list, but what if you’re going solo?
+No, it’s not possible to do the EBC trek solo, but only with a guide, and for many, it’s a deeply rewarding experience.
 But it does come with risks and important considerations.
 Safety depends on how well you prepare.
 The Everest base camp trek isn’t technical, but it’s physically demanding and takes you into high-altitude terrain where things like altitude sickness, unpredictable weather, and injuries can quickly become serious.

 Tips for a Safe & Enjoyable Solo Trek